developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 ---
 ## Overview

 This section discusses installation and configuration of Zebra Device Tracker.
-The client app (APK file) is supplied from Zebra services.
+The client app (APK file) and web portal URL are supplied by Zebra.
 Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for Device Tracker software deployment to the mobile devices.

 **Installation and configuration on the device:**